-Fostering Research and Education on the African continent
+Fostering Research and Education in Africa

 Outside my research work I co-founded a not-for-profit organisation “TReND in Africa” together with Lucia Prieto Godino (UNIL, CH).
 TReND, which stands for Teaching and Research in Natural Scienes for Development in Africa, is a non-profit organisation run entirely by volunteer scientists at universities worldwide.
 We are dedicated to foster science education and research in the region, and we currently count >40 volunteer researchers on four continents, working together to bring state of the art equipment and knowledge to the African university landscape.